MONDAY, DECEMBER 1

 Key Questions:

 What models are proving effective in helping small businesses access capital and scale sustainably?
 How can technology—such as AI tools, e-commerce platforms, or digital payment systems—help small businesses compete and grow in the digital economy?
 What lessons from recent disruptions—like supply chain challenges or market volatility—can help small businesses future-proof their operations?
-How can corporations, community organizations, and policymakers better collaborate to build ecosystems that support small business growth and
+How can corporations, community organizations, and policymakers better collaborate to build ecosystems that support small business growth and innovation?

 Your Title Goes Here